jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 ## Underlying Plugins on AdminLTE v4

 **AdminLTE v4** is **jQuery free**, so on the `4.x` releases of this package every advanced form component was moved to the vanilla Javascript plugin recommended by AdminLTE v4.
-The next table summarizes what backs each component now:
+The next table summarizes what backs each component now.

+> [!Note]
+> A **plugin key** is the name of an entry of the `plugins` array on your `config/adminlte.php` file, which tells the package which stylesheet and script files to add to the page.
+Enabling it for one view is done with a `@section('plugins.<Key>', true)` sentence at the top of that blade file — which only works on a file that extends `adminlte::page`, since it is the layout that reads those sections.
+See the [plugins configuration](/sections/configuration/plugins) page for the whole picture.

 Component | Plugin | Plugin key | Requires jQuery
 ----------|--------|------------|----------------